Liz Pike: Washington State government

 On January 23, 2012, Pike announced that she would be running for state representative in the 18th District in Position 2, vacated by Ed Orcutt who was redistricted into the 20th District.
 The 18th District's state senator, Joe Zarelli, announced minutes after the end of the candidate filing period on May 18, 2012, that he would not be seeking reelection.
 Zarelli notified Ann Rivers earlier in the day that he wouldn't be seeking reelection and invited her to run for his soon to be former senate seat.
 Likewise, minutes before the end of the filing period State Representative Paul Harris informed Brandon Vick that Rivers was going to run for Zarelli's senate seat and that he should run for Rivers' state representative seat.
 At the end of May, Zarelli announced that he would not only be not running for reelection, but retiring early.
 His resignation set off a chain of events, wherein Rivers was first appointed to complete Zarelli's senate term.
 Pike was appointed to complete Rivers' term as state representative.
 The Cowlitz and Clark county commissioners had selected Pike, despite Vick being the first choice of the district's Precinct Committee Officers.

 In the Primary Election, Pike faced Democrats David Shehorn, chair of the 18th District Democrats and retired computer systems engineer, and Ryan Gompertz, a 19-year-old history and economics major at the University of Washington.
-The results of the primary were Pike receiving the most votes with 61.3 percent of the vote, while Shehorn and Gomphertz received 30.1 percent and 8.6 percent, respectively.
+The results of the primary were Pike receiving the most votes with 61.3 percent of the vote, while Shehorn and Gompertz received 30.1 percent and 8.6 percent, respectively.
 In the General Election, Pike received 60.46 percent of the vote to Shehorn's 39.54 percent.
 Pike's term as an appointed state representative for the 18th District in Position 1 ended on December 6, 2012.
 She was sworn in as state representative for the 18th District in Position 2 on January 14, 2013.